ComplianceAsCode/content/docs/workshop/lab1_introduction.md

     ![OSPP Profile Guide](images/navigateospp.png)

-1. Viewing HTML file in your browser.
+1. Viewing the HTML report in your browser.

     1. Rules are organized in a system of hierarchical groups.
 Take a look through this HTML guide to see the various rules of the